 Trolley availability is based on the season:

-Crystal River National Wildlife Refuge Volunteers lead guided tours at Three Sisters Springs daily during manatee season.
-The schedule for the 2017- 2018 manatee season will be posted in October.
+Crystal River National Wildlife Refuge Volunteers lead guided tours at Three Sisters Springs daily during manatee season (November 14th-March 31st).
+Please contact the CRNWR for information on guided walking tours, 352-563-2088.

 123 NW US Highway 19